Abhijit85/ADAF/README.md

     --finqa data/sample_finqa.json --finqa_logs out/finqa_logs
 ```

+For tatqa eval ,  clone tatqa repo.
+Then install numpy, pandas, scipy and
+then run the command : python tatqa_eval.py --gold_path=:path_to_dev --pred_path=:path_to_predictions
+For more details check the  link:https://nextplusplus.github.io/TAT-QA/

 `AMAF w/o Visura` can be evaluated by omitting visual cues when generating the
 summaries to measure the impact of the `Visura` agent.